Ashok93/google-images-scraper-python/readme.md

 2. Create a directory `chromedriver`.
 Put the downloaded chromedriver executable inside it.

-3. Modify `search_queries.py` where you have to specify the folder name and the queries for your search.
+3. Modify `search_queries.yaml` file where you have to specify the folder name and the queries for your search.

 3. Run `python image_scrapper.py` to download all the required images.